 This easy pork and rice casserole is made with fresh lean pork or leftover pork roast.
 The pork is browned with onion and celery and then it's combined with cooked rice in a casserole.
+Use a small boneless pork loin roast or some lean country-style pork ribs.

 - 1 tablespoon vegetable oil